 - Call (260) 485-5993 to request an application packet.
-Once the packet is requested, it may be picked up at the Township Assistance Office, at Door 12, or mailed to you.
+Once the packet is requested, it may be picked up at the Township Assistance Office at door 12 or mailed to you.
 If you choose, you may also print off all of the documents listed above.

-- The township can make free copies of documents needed during normal business hours.
-Simply stop by with the documents during our business hours and let us know that you need copies made for your application.
+- The township office offers free copy service of documents needed during normal business hours.
+Bring your documents in during our business hours and call us to let us know that you need copies made for your application.
 Clear, legible copies can can also be emailed to email@example.com.
 Please make sure to email the entire page.

-- Once the application has been turned in with all required documents and signatures, it will be entered into our system and an investigator will review your application and paperwork.
+- Once the application has been turned in with all required documents and signatures, it will be entered into our system, and an investigator will review your application and paperwork.
 Applications are processed in the order in which they are received.
-Once the investigator receives and reviews your application, the investigator will call and explain how township assistance works.
-The investigator will also ask any questions they may have to proceed with your case and will give you an opportunity to ask any questions you have.
-If there is any additional information that is needed for your case, the investigator will inform you of this and give a time frame in which the township needs the information by.
+Once the investigator receives and reviews your paperwork, the investigator will call and explain the township assistance process.
+The investigator will also ask any questions they may have to proceed with your case.
+You will also have the opportunity to ask any questions you may have.
+If the investigator needs additional information, you will be informed of this and you will be given a deadline in which the information needs to be provided by.

-- By law, the investigator has 72 office hours to decide and complete your case, which equates to 1 week.
+- By law, the investigator has 72 office hours to complete your case, which equates to 1 week.
 In most cases, a determination will not be made the same day the application is submitted.

 - Please remember, the application process is the same regardless of disconnects and/or evictions.
 Do not wait until the day of disconnect or the day of an eviction notice to apply for assistance.

 - Once your case is complete, the investigator will call you to inform you if you qualify for assistance.
 If you qualify for assistance, you will also be informed as to the amount of assistance that you qualify for.
-The investigator will complete an action letter, which will explain the townships decision.
-A copy of this letter will be provided to you.
+The investigator will complete an action letter, which will explain the townships decision, and provide a copy for you.
 The investigator may also give referrals, if necessary, to other agencies, and/or provide you with other helpful information.